-To the Professional Standards Committee of the Soc ciety of Industrial and Office REALTORS [®] :
+To the Professional Standards Committee ee of the Society of Industrial and Office REALTORS [®] :

-Date Submitted: Dat e Received by SIOR:
+Date Submitted: Date Received by SIOR:

 Complainant: Chapter

 Member's Firm

 Applicant:Subject(s) of the complaint.

 Applicant's Firm: Designation Applied for:

 Basis of Complaint:

-professional misconduct on the part of the Applic Complainant believes should be considered in admission to SIOR.
-Also, please specify which Practice pertain to the alleged misconduct.
-The www.sior.com/Resources/Ethics and Profession ining the date(s) and details of specific allegations of cant, along with any available documentation that the determining whether the individual should be denied SIOR Ethics Code Principle(s) and/or Standard(s) of Code may be accessed on the SIOR Web site: See nal Standards.
-Please call SIOR Headquarters at Professional Standards staff liaison if you have any
+professional misconduct on the part Complainant believes should be co admission to SIOR.
+Also, please sp Practice pertain to the alleged misc www.sior.com/Resources/Ethics an terhead outlining the date(s) and details of specific allegations of of the Applicant, along with any available documentation that the insidered in determining whether the individual should be denied becify which SIOR Ethics Code Principle(s) and/or Standard(s) of conduct.
+The Code may be accessed on the SIOR Web site: See and Professional Standards.
+Please call SIOR Headquarters at tith SIOR's Professional Standards staff liaison if you have any

-rlaws and Policy Manual, and understand that if there espond to questions from the Hearing Panel in the
+the SIOR Bylaws and Policy Manual, and understand that if there and and to respond to questions from the Hearing Panel in the

 Signature:

-applicant unless and until a Professional Standard eated as confidential and will not be shared with the s inquiry panel has convened and concluded that a

-hearing is warranted to determine the facts.
-If the applicant opts for a hearing, the complainant(s) should be prepared to attend and participate in the hearing process.
+applicant unless and until a Profession ed will be treated as confidential and will not be shared with the hal Standards inquiry panel has convened and concluded that a acts.
+If the applicant opts for a hearing, the complainant(s) should the hearing process.